 Climate change is one of the biggest challenges facing us.
 Companies that fail to address issues like carbon emissions and water and energy waste could potentially underperform in future.
 So we look to invest in those companies which are adapting to a lower carbon world.

 Currently, our responsible investment principles are applied to our equity (shares in companies) investments.
 Over time, we aim to extend them to other types of investments, like bonds.
 Our Responsible Investment Team is also working with government, regulators and the pensions industry to unlock opportunities to invest in the infrastructure required to successfully transition to a lower carbon economy, like renewable energy facilities.

 What our customers have told us

-We have conducted extensive research among our customers, and there are some clear learnings that stand out:
+This was an addition to the extensive research we have previously conducted among our customers.
+There are some clear learnings that stand out:

 Our customers are clear that we should adapt and improve our investment strategy but only where it is beneficial for returns.

 Our customers have told us that they think that it's our job to make sure our investment strategy is up to date.